 For seniors and their families, the prospect of becoming one of the 1.5 million people who reside in a nursing home can be scary.
-If you haven’t had experience with nursing homes, you probably don’t even realize how little the majority of people know about day to day life inside one.
+If you haven’t had experience with nursing homes, you probably don’t even realize how little the majority of people know about day-to-day life inside one.
 A lot of public knowledge is based on rare newsworthy occurrences or common misconceptions.
 What are the realities of moving into a nursing home?
 Once you take a look at the facts, nursing homes aren’t so scary.
 They’re simply a place for seniors to get round-the-clock medical care that might not be available to them in a traditional assisted living facility.
 If you’re worried about your future or the well-being of a loved one, you should reassess what you think you know about nursing homes.

 1. Nursing Homes Aren’t Hospitals